 Required proof and claim information

-- Expense reimbursement require supporting documentation, which may include receipts, invoices, bank or credit card statements showing unreimbursed fees or fraudulent charges and other proof of expenses or fraud and identity theft.
+- To submit an expense reimbursement claim, class members must provide supporting documentation, which may include receipts, invoices, bank or credit card statements showing unreimbursed fees or fraudulent charges and other proof of expenses or fraud and identity theft.

 Payout options